LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 p some_animal_classes
 ```
-This code outputs an one array of Animal objects.
+This code outputs an one array of Animal objects, when the expected output would be a new animal class with an animals array as an instance variable.
+We could adjust the code as such:

+  def +(other_class)
+    combined = AnimalClass.new("Combined Animals")
+    combined.animals =  animals + other_class.animals
+  end